 How do we overcome the division and hurt that the White Supremacy narrative has created?
 We need, now more than ever, to unite together and share our light with those around us.
 True unity only comes from deep understanding, so first we must seek to educate ourselves and better understand those with whom we are unfamiliar.
 Only then can we share in a way that brings us all together.

-If you'd like to chime in on the White Supremacy narrative, and positive action going forward, join in our Slack community!
+If you'd like to chime in on the White Supremacy narrative, and positive action going forward, join in our Community!

 Previous Episode: Going Back to Grandma's Garden with Mike Dorion